Commons are resources that groups of people hold in common, self-govern according to agreed rules, and manage for individual and collective benefit.

 Elinor Ostrom won the Nobel Prize in Economics for showing an alternative.
 She studied traditional communities that have successfully and sustainably managed natural resource commons, like forests, fields, grazing lands, irrigation systems, and fisheries, and found they shared design principles.
 The same principles are evident in modern digital commons like Wikipedia and free and open source software projects.

-Good Market follows 8 design principles for self-governing and sustaining a commons:
+Good Market is aligned with Elinor Ostrom’s 8 design principles for self-governing and sustaining a commons:

 The identity of the group and the boundaries of the shared resource are clearly delineated.